JamesJHPark/Travel-Destination-Builder/README.md

 - You can locate my audio component by clicking on the ADD Button, pressing Alt+N or Alt+R on keyboard.
 Also, you can locate it by selecting the menu item under Data on top left of the screen: "Add country (typed in Dream Vacation panel) to list."
 All these events will produce the audio sound.
-- You can also locate my visual component (as an extra) right on the form panel of the GUI.
+- You can also locate my visual component (as an extra) right on the InteractivePanel of the GUI.
 The blue sky with a bird and clouds fit the theme of travelling nicely.
 - You can save the state of my application by clicking on the SAVE LIST Button after you have created a Dream Vacation list.
 - You can also save the state of my application by selecting the following menu item under Data on top left of the screen: Save Data.